lishen/end2end-all-conv/README.md

 For our entry in the DREAM2016 Digital Mammography challenge, see this [write-up](https://www.synapse.org/LiShenDMChallenge).
 This work is much improved from our method used in the challenge.

-## Model downloads
+## Whole image model downloads
-A few best models are available for downloading at this Google Drive [folder](https://drive.google.com/open?id=0B1PVLadG_dCKV2pZem5MTjc1cHc).
+A few best whole image models are available for downloading at this Google Drive [folder](https://drive.google.com/open?id=0B1PVLadG_dCKV2pZem5MTjc1cHc).
 Here is a table for individual downloads:

 | Database  | Patch Classifier  | Top Layers (two blocks)  | Single AUC  | Augmented AUC  | Link  |
 |---|---|---|---|---|---|